sumikof/gitlab-eclipse-plugin/gitlab-eclipse-plugin.core/README.md

 ### Eclipse

 Inside of Eclipse you can use the `GitLab Eclipse Plugin` run configuration to launch the Eclipse IDE with this plugin installed.

+### IntelliJ

+Inside of IntelliJ you can use the `Launch Eclipse` run configuration to launch the Eclipse IDE with this plugin installed.